Crystal-Storm/GL-Adventures/README.md

 The built file needs to be run in from the build directory, not the project directory.
 The minimum files required are the project directory with a shaders and build directory.
 The build directory contains the compiled program.
 And the shaders directory contains a fragment and vertex shader.

-If you don't want to use CMake to compile, this command should work:
+If you don't want to use CMake to compile, running the following command in the build directory should create a program.

-"g++ -std=c++17 ./src/main.cpp ./lib/glad.c -o prog -I ./include/ -lmingw32 -lSDL2main -lSDL2"
+"g++ -std=c++17 ../src/*.cpp ../lib/glad.c -o prog -I ../include/ -lmingw32 -lSDL2main -lSDL2"